 2.2 Field of View and Geometric Distortions

-WFC3 images are subject to significant geometric distortions.
+WFC3 images are subject to geometric distortions.
 These result primarily from the tilt of the focal plane relative to the optical axis (required for constant focus across the detectors; see Figure 2.1), which leads to a modest elongation of the field of view in both channels.
 In the UVIS detector, most of the distortion runs approximately parallel to the diagonal direction of the CCD, while in the IR channel the distortion is parallel to the sides of the detector.
 As a result, the UVIS field projected onto the sky is shaped like a rhombus, with an acute angle between the x- and y-axes of the detector of approximately 86.1°.
 The IR channel projected onto the sky is rectangular, with an aspect ratio of about 0.90.
 Individual pixels projected onto the sky have the same geometry; thus the UVIS pixels are rhomboidal, measuring 0.0395 arcsec on each side, while the IR pixels are rectangular, measuring 0.135 × 0.121 arcsec.

 For further discussion of geometric distortions in WFC3, see Appendix B.